willymcallister/willymcallister.github.io/_articles/real-world-elements.md

 ### Parasitics

 Real components are always more than just their component name.
-I'll use a resistor as an example to show what I mean.
-A real resistor's connecting leads have current flowing in them, so the leads generate a surrounding magnetic field.
-That means the resistor's leads inevitably display the properties of a small inductor.
+I'll use a resistor as an example.
+A real resistor's connecting wires have current flowing in them, which generate a surrounding magnetic field.
+That means the resistor inevitably displays the properties of a small inductor.
 Also, resistors are usually located near other conductors.
 Together these conductors act like the plates of a capacitor with an electric field between them.
 So resistors display the properties of a small capacitor.

 These extra properties are called *parasitic* effects.
 These tiny inductors and capacitors are important if they the circuit works different than you expect.
 Parasitics have their largest effect when the frequency is high, or any time there are sharp changes to voltage or current.